- Academy Color Encoding System (ACES)

 You must be extra careful with your mipmap generation (tex files).
 If you switch your rendering space, it is safer to delete the existing tex files.
 Otherwise you may get some incorrect results.

-Why do we get an extra bounce ?
+Why do we get a better global illumination ?

-Thanks to ACES we have changed the primaries of our scene and we got an extra bounce in our render.
+Thanks to ACES we have changed the primaries of our scene and we got a better GI in our render.
 We can do the same process in Nuke to analyze what is actually happening :

 - On the left, we have a pure green constant at 0,1,0.